drunkard/ceph-readable-doc/html/_sources/dev/crimson/crimson.rst.txt

   19:48:23 - INFO     - cbt      - seq/gen8/1: latency_avg: (or (less) (near 0.05)):: 0.0508262/0.0557337  => accepted
   19:48:23 - WARNING  - cbt      - 1 tests failed out of 16

-Where we compile and run the same test against two branches.
-One is ``master``, another is ``yet-another-pr`` branch.
+Here we compile and run the same test against two branches: ``main`` and ``yet-another-pr``.
-And then we compare the test results.
-Along with every test case, a set of rules is defined to check if we have performance regressions when comparing two set of test results.
+We then compare the results.
+Along with every test case, a set of rules is defined to check for performance regressions when comparing the sets of test results.
 If a possible regression is found, the rule and corresponding test results are highlighted.

 .. _cbt: https://github.com/ceph/cbt